Singularity categories of Gorenstein monomial algebras: Realising graded singularity categories of Gorenstein monomial algebras as derived categories

+Note that the hereditary algebra $H$ is not unique in Proposition \ref{proposition equivalent to hereditary algebra}, however, it is unique up to derived equivalences.

-Recall that a monomial algebra $A=kQ/I$ is called to be \emph{quadratic monomial} provided that the ideal $I$ is generated by paths of length two. \begin{corollary} Let $A$ be a Gorenstein quadratic monomial algebra.
-Then there exists a hereditary algebra $B=kQ$ with $Q$ a disjoint union of finitely many simply-laced quivers of type $\A_1$ such that $\underline{\Gproj}^\Z A\simeq D^b(\mod B)$. \end{corollary} \begin{proof} We take a positive integer $l$ such that $A=A_{\leq l}$ and define a $\Z$-graded $A$-module by
+Recall that a monomial algebra $A=KQ/I$ is called to be \emph{quadratic monomial} provided that the ideal $I$ is generated by paths of length two. \begin{corollary} Let $A$ be a Gorenstein quadratic monomial algebra.
+Then there exists a hereditary algebra $B=KQ$ with $Q$ a union of finitely many quivers of type $\A_1$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$. \end{corollary} \begin{proof} Similar to the proof of Theorem \ref{main theorem}, we take a positive integer $l$ such that $A=A_{\leq l}$ and define $T:=\bigoplus_{0\leq i\leq l} A(i)_{\leq0}.$ Then there exists a short exact sequence